Can cervical cancer be prevented?

 - Not smoking

-More information about ways to prevent cervical pre-cancer and cancer can be found in our document Cervical Cancer Prevention and Early Detection.
+More information about ways to prevent cervical pre-cancer and cancer can be found in Cervical Cancer Prevention and Early Detection.

-You can also find information on preventing HPV infection in our document, HPV Vaccines.
+You can also find information on preventing HPV infection in HPV Vaccines.